jbreitbart/shiny-octo-palm-tree/README.md

 This repo is designed to allow you to easily learn to write better `C++` code.
 In the `task` directory are various various programming tasks that you may choose to solve.
 If you are interested in solving one of them please proceed as follows:

 1. Fork this repository
-2. Create your own subdirectory in the task folder you want to solve
+2. Clone your fork and edit the task you want to solve.
+Feel free to directly edit the existing folder or create a copy and edit the CMake files to avoid name conflicts.
 3. Create a pull request for this repository

 For every pull request you will get: